Tight Bounds for Randomized Load Balancing on Arbitrary Network Topologies: Token-Based Analysis via Random Walks

-Note that $Z \leq \tilde{Z}$.
-We now apply our technique our relation between the movements of tokens and independent random walks to upper bound $\tilde{Z}$.
-We do this by considering the contribution from each $S_i$ individually.
-Since $[t_1,t_2]$ is $(n,n^{-3})$--smoothing, \lemref{boundbymixinglemma} implies that every token is located at any node in round $t_2$ with probability at most $2/n$; thus, every token is located at a node in $S_i$ with probability at most $2|S_i|/n$.
+By definition, $Z \leq \tilde{Z}$.
+We now apply our new relation between the movements of tokens and independent random walks in order to upper bound $\tilde{Z}$.
+We do this by considering the contribution from each $S_j$ individually.
+Since $[t_1,t_2]$ is $(1,n^{-1})$--smoothing, the second statement of \lemref{boundbymixinglemma} implies that every token is located at any node in round $t_2$ with probability at most $2/n$; thus, every token is located at a node in $S_j$ with probability at most $2|S_j|/n$.

-Suppose first that $|S_i| \geq \ce^{ \frac{1}{2} (\log n)^{\sigma}}$.
-By \lemref{randomwalklemma}, the probability that we have more than $4 |S_i| \cdot \ce^{-\frac{1}{4} (\log n)^{\sigma}}$ tokens on nodes in $S_i$ in round $t_1$ is upper bounded by
+Suppose first that $|S_j| \geq \ce^{ \frac{1}{2} (\log n)^{\sigma}}$.
+By \lemref{randomwalklemma}, the probability that we have more than $4 |S_j| \cdot \ce^{-\frac{1}{4} (\log n)^{\sigma}}$ tokens on nodes in $S_j$ in round $t_2$ is upper bounded by